 - How is Coronavirus affecting internships, placements and insights? - Rate My Placement blog post

 Our team of dedicated Job Search Advisers and Job Search Assistants are happy to provide you with feedback via e-mail.
-Please email your document to careers at warwick dot ac dot uk together with details of the role/course (if applicable).

 If you are a University of Warwick student, accessing you appointment via Microsoft Teams is the way we would recommend.
 This is because all of the careers team have access to MS Teams at home.
 You can access MS Teams in three ways: